Bobs & LoLo: Formation and early success

 In 2003, Pond was working as an environmental educator at the Vancouver Aquarium, and Hardy working as an elementary school teacher in Vancouver, when they had a conversation about using music to educate and teach.
 Their conversation inspired them to write their first few songs, among them "See a Sea Lion" and "I Wish I Was a Jellyfish".
-They decided the name for their duo should be "Bobs & LoLo", from nicknames they had in high school.
+Hardy and Pond decided the name for their duo should be "Bobs & LoLo", from nicknames they had in high school.

-Soon they started to perform their songs in front of friends, at parties, and almost anywhere someone would let them play.
-They got positive reception, so Pond approached the Vancouver Aquarium where she worked about doing a musical show for children that would educate them about the marine environment.
+Eventually, Bobs & LoLo started to perform their songs in front of friends, at parties, and almost anywhere someone would let them play.
+They got positive reception, so Pond approached the Vancouver Aquarium, where she worked, about doing a musical show for children that would educate them about the marine environment.
 The aquarium agreed, and gave Bobs & LoLo their first steady show, essentially launching their career.
 Following positive reviews for their performances at the aquarium, Bobs & Lolo began performing at Vancouver-area schools and numerous private and community events.